nextcloud/spreed/docs/api-v1.md

-        `sessionId` | string | `'0'` if not connected, otherwise a 512 character long string `hasPassword` | bool | Flag if the room has a password `hasCall` | bool | Flag if the room has an active call `isFavorite` | bool | Flag if the room is favorited by the user `unreadMessages` | int | Number of unread chat messages in the room (only available with `chat-v2` capability)
+        `sessionId` | string | `'0'` if not connected, otherwise a 512 character long string `hasPassword` | bool | Flag if the room has a password `hasCall` | bool | Flag if the room has an active call `lastActivity` | int | Timestamp of the last activity in the room, in seconds and UTC time zone `isFavorite` | bool | Flag if the room is favorited by the user `unreadMessages` | int | Number of unread chat messages in the room (only available with `chat-v2` capability)